 For this reason, the first introduction of puppy gruel isn’t meant to provide many calories.
 Instead, it’s to introduce the puppies to solid food so they can begin getting used to it.

 Usually, this should begin when they are around 3-4 weeks old.
 However, the timing will depend on the mother somewhat.
 Eventually, the mother will stop feeding the puppies as much as she begins to wean them.
-This is your sign to introduce solid food.
+This is your sign to introduce solid food – as in mush or gruel.

 Some mothers will never initiate the weaning process, though.
 In this case, introduce the mush in week 4 anyway.
 The puppies will need to be weaned, even if the mother doesn’t seem like she knows how to start the process.